stoicastefan/directory-sync/README.md

 Directory Synchronizer is a Python application that synchronizes two folders: a source folder and a replica folder.
 The program ensures that the replica folder maintains a full and identical copy of the source folder.

 # Installation
-Clone this repository to your local machine
+Clone this repository to your local machine.

-You need Python version 3.0 or higher
+You need Python version 3.0 or higher .

 # Usage
 The application can be run from the command line using the following command: